-If you experience bleeding, pain or swelling in your gums, don’t delay seeing your dentist as a minor case of gingivitis can lead to a major case of periodontitis.
-In worst cases, you may even lose your teeth.
+If you experience bleeding, pain or swelling in your gums – don’t delay seeing your dentist, as a minor case of gingivitis can lead to a major case of periodontitis.
+In the worst scenario, you may even lose your teeth.

 Gingivitis occurs when bacteria causes your gums to become red, swollen and bleed while brushing.
 Inflammarion is your body’s natural response to these bacteria and their toxins.
 The good news is that gingivitis is a milder form of gum disease that can usually be treated by observing daily dental hygiene and by regular cleaning by your dentist.
 Simple gingivitis does not usually result in any loss of bone and tissue that hold your teeth in place.

 If gingivitis is left untreated, the plaque build-up hardens and causes your gum to detach from the tooth.
 This forms a ‘pocket’ between the tooth and gum, encouraging further plaque build-up in these infected pockets.
 The hardened plaque slowly destroys your bone and periodontal ligaments, which are responsible for supporting your teeth.
 Your teeth may eventually become loose and have to be removed.